1964 Ethiopian–Somali Border War: First Incursions

+Escalation and states of emergency

-On February 4, Emperor Haile Selassie presided over and emergency meeting of his Cabinet—followed by a second on the 6th, after reports of large‐scale incursion.
-It was reported on Addis Ababa radio that 30 Somalis had been killed out of 300 man force that had attempted to cross the border in Jiggiga Province.
-The Ethiopians claimed that 2,000 Somali troops had invaded with artillery support in order to put pressure on the 10 Ethiopian outposts along the border.
+On 4 February, Emperor Haile Selassie presided over and emergency meeting of his Cabinet—followed by a second on the 6th, after reports of large-scale incursion.
+It was reported over Addis Ababa radio that 30 Somalis had been killed out of 300 man force that had attempted to cross the border in Jigjiga Province.

-Clashes at Tog Wajale/Togochale
+According to Somali prime minister Abdirazak Haji Hussein, government officials across the country were summoned back to Mogadishu in early February after reports of a large scale incursion by the Ethiopian military on the northern frontier.
+In the view of the Somali government, the Ethiopian Empire's objective was to cut off the former British Somaliland from the south and induce a declaration of independence from the Somali Republic.
+Commenting on state of the Somali National Army at the start of the war Hussein wrote, "Our fragmentary army of not more than 5,000 men could not have been less prepared and equipped than it was then.
+The Soviet supplies had not yet reached us, and the only weapons we had for our forces were some World War II machine guns and artillery..."

+Battle of Tog Wajaale/Togochale

-On Friday, February 7, the first serious fighting began when the two militaries clashed between the city of Hargeisa and the of Jijiga along the Somali-Ethiopian border On the February 8th, fighting flared again around the Somali frontier village of Tog Wajale, in the north of the country, after a lull in combat during the night in which the Ethiopians reinforced their positions.
-The Somalis reported that Ethiopian aircraft had strafed the village and at a news conference also claimed that Ethiopian troops had entered Somalia and clashed with Somali military, but that fighting had not spread beyond the area around Tog Wajale.
+On Friday, 7 February, the first serious fighting began when the two militaries clashed between the cities of Hargeisa and Jijiga along the northern Somali-Ethiopian frontier.
+On 8 February, after a lull in combat during the night in which the Ethiopians reinforced their positions, fighting flared again around the Somali frontier village of Tog Wajaale, in the north of the country.
+The Somalis reported that Ethiopian aircraft had strafed the village and at a news conference also claimed that Ethiopian troops had entered Somalia and clashed with Somali military, but that fighting had not spread beyond the area around Tog Wajaale.
+Much of the initial fighting was centred around the Haud region.

 Both the Somali and Ethiopian governments invoked states of emergency following the clashes.
-The Ethiopian government accused Somalia of “expansionist programs,” and Somali Foreign Ministry charged Ethiopia with “armed aggression against the Somali Republic.”
+The Ethiopian government accused Somalia of "expansionist programs", and Somali Foreign Ministry charged Ethiopia with "armed aggression against the Somali Republic."
 On the 9th of February, United Nations Secretary General, U Thant, sent an urgent appeal to both nations to immediately cease hostilities.